Fight back against pediatric cancer

 Help spread the word...like us on Facebook!

-Volleyball players will be fighting back against pediatric cancer at the 2013 Capitol Festival!
+Volleyball players fought back against pediatric cancer at the 2013 Capitol Festival!

-The 2013 MVSA Capitol Festival will be a Fight Back with Fitness tournament.
-Participating teams will raise funds to help kids with cancer, while training to the max and playing on game day with spirit and can-do attitude.
-Family and friends can help out their players and say “you go for it, girl!” with a donation to fund pediatric cancer research.
-Top fundraising teams get great prizes and everyone gets a chance to make a difference!
+The 2013 MVSA Capitol Festival was a Fight Back with Fitness tournament, with participating teams raising funds to help kids with cancer, while training to the max and playing on game day with spirit and can-do attitude.
+Thank you to all the participants who made the tournament and fundraiser a success!

 Fitness Can Be Fun!